P0NYSLAYSTATION/Scaling-Shaders/README.md

 A game uses a 1080p, 16:9 framebuffer, but is pillarboxed to 4:3, and you want to play it at 640x480 for whatever reason, and you want to display that 480p image at 2x scale.
 You would do the following:

--Set the content resolution to 1440x1080.
+- Set the content resolution to 1440x1080.

--Set the intermediate resolution to 640x480.
+- Set the intermediate resolution to 640x480.

 - Set the final resolution to 1280x960.